aggnostos/seedex-agent/README.md

 # Seedex Agent

-Seedex Agent – one command turns an Ubuntu server into a VPN and proxy server: AmneziaWG, sing-box, and the Link API that the router with [Seedex](https://github.com/aggnostos/seedex-openwrt) pulls its configs from.
+Seedex Agent – one command turns an Ubuntu server into a VPN and proxy server: WireGuard, AmneziaWG, sing-box, and the Link API that the router with [Seedex](https://github.com/aggnostos/seedex-openwrt) pulls its configs from.
 The client configs are native AmneziaWG and sing-box files, so any device with the usual apps can use the same server.

 ## Requirements